 Defending Harry Belafonte and Random House in a libel and right of publicity litigation brought against Mr. Belafonte’s memoir.
 Won motion to dismiss in district court.
 Awaiting decision from 2nd Circuit on appeal.
 (Ongoing)

 Authors Guild v.
 Google, Inc.

 Submitted amicus curiae briefs on behalf of The Copyright Alliance in the 2nd Circuit and in support of Petition for Certiorari, addressing proper transformative use analysis for copyright infringement case based on mass digitization of books.
 (2015-2016)

 Submitted amicus curiae brief on behalf of several television networks in copyright infringement case against aggregator of television clips.
 (Ongoing)

 Provides regular counseling to Times Square BID on the First Amendment constitutionality of potential regulations for Times Square, including drafting of proposed regulations.
 (Ongoing)

 In re: National Security Letter; American Civil Liberties Union v.
 Clapper; and First Unitarian Church of Los Angeles v.
 National Security Agency

-Representing PEN American Center, the authors’ organization, as amicus curiae presenting the concerns of U.S. writers regarding the constitutionality of the use of National Security Letters that bar recipients from disclosing them and the mass collection of telephone metadata by the National Security Agency, in three separate cases.
-(9th Cir.; S.D.N.Y.; N.D.
+Represented PEN American Center, the authors’ organization, as amicus curiae, presenting the concerns of U.S. writers regarding the constitutionality of the use of National Security Letters that bar recipients from disclosing them and the mass collection of telephone metadata by the National Security Agency, in three separate cases.
+(9th Cir.; 2d Cir.; N.D.
 Cal.
 2014-2015)